dqpb/gmetronome/README.md

 How to report bugs
 ------------------
-Bugs should be reported on the projects [issues page](https://gitlab.gnome.org/dqpb/gmetronome/issues/new).
+Bugs should be reported on the project's [issues page](https://gitlab.gnome.org/dqpb/gmetronome/issues/new).
 Please read the GNOME [bug reporting guidelines](https://wiki.gnome.org/Community/GettingInTouch/BugReportingGuidelines).